 There is some controversy as to the ethics and philosophy behind this whole process.
-What does AI do to generate all of it’s amazing finished products.
+What does AI do to generate all of its amazing finished products?
 Is this a real-life art heist?

-In the case of Lensa they use a process called a Stable Diffusion Model which means they take information from sources and morph them into what they call a novel image.
+In the case of Lensa, they use a process called a Stable Diffusion Model which means they take information from sources and morph them into what they call a novel image.
 Technically, the image is original, but it uses nothing original to get there.
 That’s where this gets ethically sticky.

 You see Lensa draws from an open source well of information called LAION-5B.
-This well is a compilation of image information collected from the web that gives programs like Lensa inspiration for it’s final images.
+This well is a compilation of image information collected from the web that gives programs like Lensa inspiration for its final images.
 The rub is, not everyone agrees to have their work thrown in this well.

 Is it technically an artist’s fault that they signed up for this?
 Yes.
 Did Lensa create the LAION-5B technology that uses the art of artists without first asking them?
 No. However, Lensa does use the technology and I am pretty certain they know exactly what is happening with it.
-Which means any money they are making from a person that uses their technology isn’t going to the artists that unknowingly contributed to it.
+This means any money they are making from a person that uses their technology isn’t going to the artists that unknowingly contributed to it.

 I want you to understand that I am not here to steer you in a direction, I am laying what I know out there and letting you decide.
 There are concerns as to the ethical uses of many technologies.
 As an artist, I try hard to avoid using material unless I have purchased it, or created it.
 I wouldn’t want people using my work without my permission.

 I am saying that it is very important that you read the privacy statements of any app or program you use.
-You don’t know what deals have been made with other companies, or countries, unless you read the statements.
+You don’t know what deals have been made with other companies, or countries unless you read the statements.